os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 ### Starting License:

 Rapid Silicon use FlexLM based license technology to license its product.
 The FlexLM depends upon lsb-core.
-Kindly do install them as per your OS.
+Kindly install them as per your OS.

 #### To start a node locked license just simply set the below environment variable